scilus/fibernavigator/README.rst

 This is the new source for the code and documentation of the original Fibernavigator_.

-Old issues are still tracked on the Google code issues_ list.
-New issues will be tracked here.
+All issues have been moved to the new issue tracker_.
+New issues will also be tracked here.

+**NEW!** A `video tutorial`_ of the Fibernavigator is now available.

 How to get the application
 --------------------------